MvvmFx/InterwayDocs/README.md

 ## Roadmap

 ### Version 1.3.7
-- Add Wisej single executable (run as a desktop application)
 - Translate all resources in all 4 languages
 - Add language combobox to Wisej version.
 - Add Wisej single executable (run as a desktop application)